samAricha/Organiks1_KMP_Server/README.md

 <img src="art/dsk_screen3.png"/>

 ## Architecture
-The app is shared between Android, iOS and Desktop.
-The shared code is written in Kotlin and the UI is built with Compose Multiplatform.
-Shared code, written in Kotlin, is compiled to JVM bytecode for Android and Desktop with Kotlin/JVM and to native binaries for iOS with Kotlin/Native.
+The app is shared between Android, Desktop with Compose Multiplatform and Server with Ktor within the same project.
 ### Modules
 - shared:
   - contains all the shared code between the platforms